SomthingInteresting/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Middlesex University (October 2010 to July 2013)

-- Subject, any specialisms
+- BA Honours in Business Management
-- Grade
+- 2:1
 - Other cool stuff

 #### Any other qualifications

+Associate RICS
 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+Avid motorcyclist that likes to

+Robotics -